jephtah/Jephtah/README.md

 My interests revolve mainly around Software (web and mobile app) Development and Machine Learning.

-I am fascinated with principles such as Scalability, Clean Code, Test Driven Development, Continous Integration, Development, and Delivery
+I am fascinated with principles such as Scalability, Clean Code, Test Driven Development, Automation, Systems Design, AI, Continous Integration, Development, and Delivery

 The lists of tools I get involved with as I keep working to become a better enginner grows daily but currently includes: